 The overall US trade balance for all products totaled -US$923.2 billion in red ink for 2019.
 That trade deficit reflects a -2.4% reduction from the -$946.4 billion negative score for 2018 but a 16.9% expansion from -$789.7 billion in 2012.

-Refined petroleum oils, petroleum gases, soya beans, corn and coal are major drivers for the highest positive trade balances for the United States during 2018.
-Cars, crude oil, smartphones, computers and medication mixes in dosage represent major factors causing the US to experience the greatest trade deficits by product.
+Refined petroleum oils, petroleum gases, soya beans, coal and corn are counterbalancing drivers behind the highest positive trade balances for the United States during 2019.

 Top US Trade Balances by Product and Country

 The following 10 leading products generated a surplus subtotal of $116 billion for US in its global trade during 2019.
 Metrics listed below highlight US’s strongest competitive advantages over worldwide trading partners by product.

 - Processed petroleum oils: US$25.6 billion (Up 145.3% since 2012)

 - Petroleum gases: $20.4 billion (Reversing a -$3.3 billion deficit)

 - Soya beans: $18.4 billion (Down -24.6%)